 via tagged participants

-While interacting with our users, I was able to understand their mindsets and experiences, which allowed me to improve our product's flow, structure and functionalities.
+While interacting and testing with our users, I was able to understand their pain points and needs, which allowed me to improve our product's flow, structure and functionalities, ensuring it aligns with user expectations.

-When I was creating the user interface, I did it in the perspective of a user who has to attend many meetings everyday.
+When I was creating the UI, I stepped in the shoe of a user who has many meetings everyday.
 How can I make the interface simple yet straightforward, so our users can manage their meetings easily among their busy schedule?
 How can I design the interactions of each button so users can go through our application with only a few clicks?
 By empathizing with our users, it has helped me a lot during my design process, to create a design for humans.

 This is the end...